Probing the cosmic sterile-neutrino background with IceCube: Model description and methods

-In this work, we follow the model outlined in Ref. \cite{Dasgupta:2013zpn}, which is briefly described below.
+In this work, we follow the model of self-interacting sterile neutrino outlined in Ref. \cite{Dasgupta:2013zpn}.
 The sterile neutrinos are assumed to have self-interactions mediated by a new MeV-scale vector boson.
 The interaction Lagrangian is given by,

 where $X^\mu$ is the mediator and $g_X$ is the self-interaction coupling constant.
 In this work, we fix the coupling strength as $g_X = 0.1$, which is sufficiently large for the re-coupling of sterile neutrinos \cite{Chu:2015ipa}.
+At energy scales lower than the mediator mass ($M_X$), the interaction can be described by a Fermi-like contact interaction with an effective coupling given by $G_X = \frac{\sqrt{2}}{8} \frac{g_X^2}{M_X^2}$.
+Cosmological observations like big bang nucleosynthesis (BBN) and cosmic micorwave backgound (CMB) impose stringent constraints on this effective coupling~\cite{Song:2018zyl}.
+It was shown in Ref.~\cite{Song:2018zyl} that small values of the effective coupling do not sufficiently delay the production and are thus excluded.
+The minimum value of $G_X$ required to satisfy the BBN constraints at $95\%$ C.L. is $G_X \geq 10^4 G_F$.
+For the mediator mass range relevant to this work, i.e., $M_X\sim10-50$\,MeV, $g_X>0.01$ is required to satisfy the BBN constraints.
+We have shown resulting parameter space for both fixed-$g_X$ and fixed-$G_X$.

 The mass-eigenstates and the flavor-eigenstates are related by a $4\times4$ rotation matrix characterized by six mixing angles.
 The three mixing angles from the active sector are fixed to their measured values from Ref. \cite{Esteban:2020cvm}, and the remaining three angles are free parameters of the model.
 Due to this mixing, all four mass-eigenstates interact via the new mediator, and interactions between propagating mass-eigenstates and background neutrinos are possible \cite{Chauhan:2018dkd}.
-In this simplified model, we have five new physics parameters -- three mixing angles ($\theta_{14}\,,\theta_{24}\,,\theta_{34}$), mass of the sterile neutrino ($m_s$), and mass of the mediator ($M_X$).
-In a UV-complete model, additional degrees of freedom may be required for generating the mixing and mass of the gauge boson and for anomaly cancellation.
-The alternative model with a pseudoscalar mediator is cosmologically more viable \cite{Dasgupta:2021ies}, but has additional constraints from meson decays \cite{Fiorillo:2020zzj}.
-We anticipate that similar bounds will exist on vector mediators, but their evaluation is beyond our scope.
-Our main conclusion, i.e., the spectral index is lowered because of the dips, does not depend on the details of the model causing the dips in the spectrum.
+In this simplified model, we have five New Physics parameters -- three mixing angles ($\theta_{14}\,,\theta_{24}\,,\theta_{34}$), mass of the sterile neutrino ($m_s$), and mass of the mediator ($M_X$).
+In a UV-complete model, additional degrees of freedom may be required for generating the mixing and mass of the gauge boson, and for anomaly cancellation.